dnyanalj/ShikenX/enhancements.md

 Basic version:

 1)
 ⚫Delete the whole test from the side of examiner.
-⚫working search bar based on the name of the test.

 2)client should see test duration and examiner should get option to set the time of the test(schema change).